dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 {: .note }

-> From this point onwards, there are only two files that we will be editing in this lab:
+> From this point onwards, there are only three files that we will be editing in this lab:
 >
 > 1. `<root repo>/projects/index.html`
 > 2. `<root repo>/projects/projects.js` (created in [Step 1.4](../lab04/#step-14-setting-up-the-projectsjs-file) from Lab 4).
+> 3. `style.css`.

 ## Step 1: Creating a pie chart with D3

 ### Step 1.1: Create a circle with SVG

-The first step to create a pie chart with D3 is to create an `<svg>` element.
+The first step to create a pie chart with D3 is to create an `<svg>` element in your `projects` repo's `index.html`.

 {: .fyi }
 D3 is a library that translates high level visualization concepts into low level drawing commands.